NatnaelAyele/00.00/readme.md

 ### `FileNotFoundError` for the Parquet file

-Confirm the filename and path are exact:
+Required filename and path:

 ```text
 etl/data/raw/yellow_tripdata_2019-01.parquet
 ```

-A browser may append `(1)` or another suffix when downloading the same file more than once.
-Rename it if necessary.
+Repeated browser downloads may append `(1)` or another suffix.
+Such suffixes must be removed before loading.

 ### The dashboard loads but displays API errors

-Check that:
+Required runtime state:

 1. the database loader completed successfully;
 2. `data/mobility.db` exists and is populated;